apache/spark/BREEZE.rst

       </a>
     </div>

-If you want ever need to get a list of the files that will be checked (for troubleshooting when playing with the ``--from-ref`` and ``--to-ref``
+If you ever need to get a list of the files that will be checked (for troubleshooting when playing with ``--from-ref`` and ``--to-ref``), use these commands:

 .. code-block:: bash

-     breeze static-check identity --verbose # currently staged files breeze static-check identity --verbose -- --from-ref $(git merge-base main HEAD) --to-ref HEAD #  branch updates
+     ./breeze static-check identity --verbose # currently staged files ./breeze static-check identity --verbose -- --from-ref $(git merge-base main HEAD) --to-ref HEAD #  branch updates

 Building the Documentation
 --------------------------